FasterSpeeding/Discord.FM/README.md

 This bot is designed primarily with Python 3.6 and a Linux environment in mind, and may not function properly in other conditions.

-To install the necessary Python modules, use the following command in the bot's folder (with `sudo` not being required in all environments:
+To install the necessary Python modules, use the following command in the bot's folder (with `sudo` not being required in all environments):

 ``sudo pip3 install -r requirements.txt``

-In-order to enable voice functionality, you need to install ffmpeg3 and keep youtube-dl up-to-date for voice functionality to work using:
+In-order to enable voice functionality, you need to install ffmpeg3 and keep youtube-dl up-to-date using:

 ``sudo apt-get install ffmpeg3`` | ``pip3 install --upgrade youtube-dl``